jmsbutcher/A-demon-in-conways-game-of-life/README.md

 To run the game continuously, click the "Start" button, or press the Spacebar.
 You can speed up the game by clicking the "Speed Up" button or pressing the P key, and slow it down by clicking the "Slow Down" button or pressing the O key.
 These commands with their associated keyboard shortcuts can also be accessed via the "Run" menu.

+You may notice that the cells reach a steady state fairly quickly.
+Left to itself, they will stay that way forever.
+That will change once we enable the agent.

 <br>

 ### Settings